Sign up for the Training Delivery Newsletter!

-Are you wondering whether or not a career in training & development is for you?
+Are you wondering whether or not a career in talent development is for you?
 Maybe you’re in a job that you dislike, but you’ve developed some training programs and really enjoyed it.
 Perhaps you’re a college student wondering what type of career fits your skills, or a teacher who would rather teach adults.
 Or, maybe you are a trainer but unsure if it’s the right fit.
 If any of these descriptions sound like you, read on.

 To be sure, a career in training and development can be satisfying.
 But in order to enjoy and excel at it, you should have at least some of the following skills and personality traits.